EchoTools/EchoVR-Windows-Hosts-Resources/README.md

 > The script will install Powershell 7 for you.
 Just right click > Run With Powershell to get started.

 ### Usage
-You can quickly run the script by creating a batch file with the following line: `pwsh Echo-VR-Server-Error-Monitoring.ps1`
+You can quickly run the script by creating a batch file with the following line:
+<br>`pwsh Echo-VR-Server-Error-Monitoring.ps1`

-If you'd like to hide the terminal window, put this in your batch file isntead: `start /min pwsh -windowstyle hidden -file Echo-VR-Server-Error-Monitoring.ps1`
+If you'd like to hide the terminal window, put this in your batch file instead:
+<br>`start /min pwsh -windowstyle hidden -file Echo-VR-Server-Error-Monitoring.ps1`

 > [!NOTE]
 > Unless you input the entire filepath in your batch file, it will need to be in the same directory as the .ps1 script.